rharcosta/python-bootcamp/README.md

 # python-bootcamp

-Course of Python Development provided by The AppBrewery.
+Course of 100 Days of Python Development.

 ## Table of Days, Classes and Projects